-Julie Pogue was celebrating her 50th birthday by taking her family from Missouri to the Badlands of North Dakota on June 20.
+Julie Pogue was celebrating her 50th birthday by taking her family from Missouri to the Badlands of North Dakota in June 2021.

 After a long day out in Theodore Roosevelt National Park, she was playing cards with her husband in the hotel room when everything went blank.

 “We were playing games and the last thing I remembered was that my husband won the Uno game,” she said.
 “I could tell you exactly the cards I had in my hand, and I set them down on the table, and that is the last thing I remember.”

 Noticing something was wrong, Julie’s husband, Corey Pogue, called 911.
 She had passed out, needed CPR and was transported by ambulance to the Dickinson emergency room.